Skylar Thomas: Valour FC

 Thomas signed for Canadian Premier League club Valour FC in November 2018, having played previously for head coach Rob Gale with the Canadian U-23 national team.
 Upon signing with Valour, Thomas indicated he wanted to be a part of building the league.

 Pittsburgh Riverhounds

 On February 25, 2020, Thomas joined Pittsburgh Riverhounds SC ahead of the 2020 season.

 Memphis 901

 On March 22, 2021, Thomas moved to USL Championship side Memphis 901.

 International career

 Thomas has represented Canada at the U18 and U20 level, appearing in camps for both in 2011 and 2012, respectively.

 In May 2016, Thomas was called to Canada's U23 national team for a pair of friendlies against Guyana and Grenada.
 He saw action in both matches.

 Personal life

 Thomas was born in Scarborough, Ontario, to a Canadian mother and a Trinidadian father.
 When he was five, his family moved to Pickering.
+In 2019, Thomas joined the athletics ambassador team for a children's charity organization known as Their Opportunity.